 In fact, the story didn’t even need searching in small-town newspaper archives, it appeard in Life magazine, September 23, 1946, an article about a subsequent boatload of refugees.
 Here we find the dramatic twist that the Estonian boats and their passengers had been denied entry to the US and were “in custody of immigration authorities pending further study.”

-You see, these “refugees from Russian political domination” (as Life put it) did not have anywhere near the right documentation to migrate to the US, and the American authorities had the full legal right to deny them entry.
+You see, these “refugees from Russian political domination” (as Life put it) did not have anywhere near the right documentation to migrate to the US.
 There was some back-and-forth, which can be summarized mostly as:

 Estonians: We’re fleeing the USSR because we agree with you that it’s bad!